 Meal replacements on the face of it may seem similar to Huel Products; however, they are far from it.
 They are generally marketed and designed to support either weight loss or a fitness programme.
 In the UK and EU weight loss meal replacements are defined and regulated as providing between 200 and 400kcal per serving (no more than 1,200kcal per day) for the purpose of weight loss and cannot be used for 100% of the diet for more than three weeks without medical advice .
 The US has no regulations on meal replacements.

-An average Huel meal (Ready-to-drink or Powders) is low in sugar, contains a good amount of fibre, good fats – for example, 2 to 6g of omega-3 fatty acids – and a low GI of 16[3,4].
+An average Huel meal (Hot & Savoury, Ready-to-drink or Powders) is low in added sugar, contains a good amount of fibre, good fats – for example, 2 to 6g of omega-3 fatty acids – and a low GI[3,4].
 It’s super easy to add more or less powder to suit the number of calories you want each meal.
 If weight loss is your goal it’s worth checking out this article.
-The carbohydrates in Huel Powder v3.0 are predominantly from oats.
-You can see more here.

 Food can be defined in many ways; one example is “any nutritious substance that people or animals eat or drink or that plants absorb in order to maintain life and growth” .
-Some people struggle with Huel being a food because it is not in a “traditional food” format.
+Some people struggle with some of the Huel Products being a food because it is not in a “traditional food” format.
 Humans have been turning foods into flour – a powder – for over 30,000 years; it’s not a new phenomenon .
-Huel is typically consumed in a liquid format and, while this may seem strange for a meal, soup is also a liquid!
+Huel Products are typically consumed in a liquid format and, while this may seem strange for a meal, soup is also a liquid!
+And guess what?
+Huel Hot & Savoury and Huel Bars are just different formats of the nutritionally complete Huel formula.
 You wouldn’t say “I’m replacing lasagne with tacos”, you would say “I’m going to have tacos instead of lasagne tonight”; the same is true for Huel Products.

-To build on the points above, Huel Powders and Ready-to-drink are nutritionally complete meals.
+To build on the points above, Huel Hot & Savoury, Huel Powders and Ready-to-drink are nutritionally complete meals.
 Huel Bar is a nutritionally complete snack, providing all 26 essential vitamins and minerals.
 Huel Products have an ideal macronutrient split, with good-quality carbohydrate, fat and protein providing nutritious convenient food.
 It’s as simple as that.